ooni/2023-05-richer-input/DESIGN.md

 Suppose that I, as an OONI Probe developer, want all OONI Probe users that have given consent to run experimental tests to run some extra tests meant to understand specific emerging censorship conditions.
-I can do that by including nettest-running instructions similar to the above in the check-in v2 response (such that they somehow end up into the script).
+I can do that by including nettest-running commands similar to the above in the check-in v2 response (such that they somehow end up into the script).

-To illustrate how to do that, we must first take a detour and introduce specific instructions for driving the output.
+To illustrate how to do that, we must first take a detour and introduce specific commands for driving the output.
 The script specifies exactly when OONI Probe should change view and how the progress bar should increment.
 Consider this snippet: